Michael Dukakis: Primaries

 Using the phenomenon termed the "Massachusetts Miracle" to promote his campaign, Dukakis sought the Democratic Party nomination for President of the United States in the 1988 United States presidential election, prevailing over a primary field that included Jesse Jackson, Dick Gephardt, Paul Simon, Gary Hart, Joe Biden and Al Gore, among others.
-Touching on his immigrant roots, Dukakis used Neil Diamond's ode to immigrants, "America", as the theme song for his campaign.
 Composer John Williams wrote "Fanfare for Michael Dukakis" in 1988 at the request of Dukakis's father-in-law, Harry Ellis Dickson.
 The piece was premiered under the baton of Dickson (then the Associate Conductor of the Boston Pops) at that year's Democratic National Convention.
 Dukakis won the Democratic nomination, with 2,877 out of 4,105 delegates.
 He chose Senator Lloyd Bentsen of Texas to be his vice presidential running mate.
 Dukakis was pro-choice on the issue of abortion.

+Dukakis made history as the first non-Western European American nominated for president by a major party, and was, until President Obama's nomination in 2008, the only major presidential nominee in history with ancestry from outside Northwestern Europe.
+Every United States presidential nominee except for Martin Van Buren (who was of entirely Dutch ancestry) has had ancestry from the British Isles.
+As the first ethnic Greek nominated for the presidency by a major party, Dukakis enjoyed strong support among the Greek American community.
+The Associated Press reported in April 1988 that there was an "outpouring of pride in Dukakis", which was especially strong and sentimental among older generations of Greek Americans.
+Dukakis stressed his working-class background as the son of impoverished immigrants, and his fluency in Greek among several other languages.
+Touching on his immigrant roots, Dukakis used Neil Diamond's ode to immigrants, "America", as the theme song for his campaign.
+This was seen as a sharp departure from his previous political campaigns in heavily white Massachusetts, in which the Washington Post reported that Dukakis rarely, if at all, made a point of his ethnicity (hence the reported colloquial saying "I knew Michael Dukakis before he was Greek").
+Although George H.W Bush's campaign did not make a point of it in their attack ads, researchers and pollsters often discussed the vulnerability of Dukakis embracing his heritage.
+Conservative analyst William Schneider Jr. said that Dukakis' Greekness was the "great unspoken issue" of the election.
+The Post assessed that Bush's desirability as a WASP would inevitably make a victory more difficult for Dukakis in the long run.